Moghees244/Moghees244/README.md

 ## Overview

-🚀 I'm working as DevOps Engineer at Siemens Digital Industries Software.
+🚀 I'm working as Software Engineer at Siemens Digital Industries Software.
 I have passion for Cybersecurity and Machine Learning.
 As I embark on my journey, I'm actively exploring and applying my skills in these dynamic fields.

 ## Research Interests